sigp/lighthouse/book/src/validator-doppelganger.md

 *never* rely upon DP and should practice the same caution with regards to duplicating validators as if it did not exist.

+**Remember: even with doppelganger protection enabled, it is not safe to run two instances of the same validator.**

 ### 2. Using Doppelganger Protection will always result in penalties

 DP works by staying silent on the network for 2-3 epochs before starting to sign slashable messages.